 Yes.
 You can use your rewards as a statement credit.
 You will still need to make your minimum payment if you have a balance.

 Learn More About the Best Credit Cards of 2019

 Methodology: GOBankingRates analyzed dozens of rewards cards — including cash-back, travel and store credit cards — and identified the best rewards credit cards by analyzing the following factors: (1) annual fees; (2) regular APR for purchases; (3) promotional APR for purchases; (4) sign-up bonuses; (5) rewards and features.
 All fees and rates are subject to change at the credit card issuers’ discretion.
 Some bonus offers might no longer be available on the credit card issuers’ websites, depending on how you access the webpage.
-All data for the Best Rewards Credit Cards of 2019 was sourced from each financial institution’s website or promotional material and are accurate as of June 12, 2019.
+All data for the Best Rewards Credit Cards of 2019 was sourced from each financial institution’s website or promotional material and is accurate as of Sept.
+18, 2019.
 Please verify terms and conditions — especially sign-up bonuses and other bonus offers — before opening an account.
 Every month, GOBankingRates’ research team updates data and details on each credit card in order to maintain accurate and relevant information for readers; however, credit card rankings remain the same as of the original date the research was conducted and rankings were established: June 12, 2019.

 GOBankingRates bases its assessment of “best” and “top” products on the above-stated parameters to create a baseline for comparison.
 This assessment is an approximation of “best” and “top” designed to help consumers find products that might be appropriate for them.
 There could be other options available as well.
 Consumers should consider various options appropriate for their personal circumstances.

 Editorial Note: This content is not provided by American Express.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone and have not been endorsed by American Express.